antonk52/basics-language-server/README.md

         buffer = {
             enable = true,
             minCompletionLength = 4 -- only provide completions for words longer than 4 characters
-            matchStrategy: 'exact', -- or 'fuzzy'
+            matchStrategy = 'exact', -- or 'fuzzy'
         },
         path = {
             enable = true,